People at the digital legal lab

 Mireille van Eechoud is professor of Information Law, and director of the Amsterdam Graduate School of Law.
 Her key research themes include the relationship between constitutional rights to information, data protection, and the commercial use of public sector information.

-Esther Keymolen Assistant Professor in Ethics, Law, and Policy of new Data Technologies.
+Esther Keymolen is associate professor in philosophy of data driven technology.
 She has a background in philosophy of technology and postphenomenology.
 Her research focuses on the role of trust and privacy in networked and smart environments.

 associate professor of international taxation & tax technology